jainhsuya/msds.6306.case.study.2/CaseStudy2.md

 df <- case_data[,-c(9,22,27)]
 ```

-1. Covert character variables to factors and factors to numeric
+Second, Covert character variables to factors and factors to numeric
 variables as need

 -   To evaluate correlations we need to use numeric variables, and
     evaluate whether the correlations were positive or negative for